learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 In larger plants, the solar arrays' data are passed through a wired network, but it's not uncommon to see those embedded computers connecting wirelessly.

-**Imagine controlling your solar panels over 5G:** the beauty of not having to deal with extra cables and the horror of long responses <!-- Unsure why long responses would occur -->, dropped connections and timeouts.
+**Imagine controlling your solar panels over 5G:** the beauty of not having to deal with extra cables and the horror of long responses, dropped connections and timeouts.

 {% include_relative over_the_air.html %}